greenriver/heroku-buildpack-princexml-public/README.md

 license file from the ENV variable, so you will need to re-deploy your app to generate it.

-`heroku buildpacks:set https://github.com/greenriver/heroku-buildpack-princexml-public.git -a myapp`
+`heroku buildpacks:add https://github.com/greenriver/heroku-buildpack-princexml-public.git -a myapp`